SkyTruth/cerulean-ml/gcpvm/README.md

 Check your deployment with `terraform plan`.

+If you get a credentials error, you might need to run `gcloud auth application-default login`.

 You can create your instance with `terraform apply`.

 This will create a GCP Compute instance, and save in your local machine a private ssh key (in `.ssh/`), and a series of `.vm-X` files containing identity information for your instance. **Do not delete or modify this files!**